micheh/psr7-cache/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/micheh/psr7-cache/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/micheh/psr7-cache/?branch=master)

 This library provides an easy way to either add cache relevant headers to a PSR-7 HTTP message implementation, or to extract cache information from a PSR-7 message (e.g. if a response is cacheable).
+It also provides a `Cache-Control` value object to provide an object oriented interface for the manipulation of the `Cache-Control` header.

 ## Installation